Office of Diversity Strategic Plan

 Actively and intentionally using models and practices that incorporate content that reflects diverse ways of knowing, being and experiencing the world.

-Continuously inviting and welcoming people to create equitable and collaborative partnerships towards shared goals in an environment where all have the opportunity to thrive at the University and beyond.
+Continuously inviting and welcoming people to create equitable and collaborative partnerships toward shared goals in an environment where all have the opportunity to thrive at the university and beyond.

 The motivating standard by which we operate, showing we care about what we do and striving for the best.

-Measuring, assessing, and evaluating progress towards realization of the college’s and university’s vision for equity and diversity.
+Measuring, assessing, and evaluating progress toward realization of the college’s and university’s vision for equity and diversity.

 Engaging in continuous individual and institutional reflection and collaboration to build capacity and integrate what we learn into our culture and infrastructure.